Andrettin/Wyrmsun/readme.txt

 - Fixed a crash cause.
 - Added "The Song of Rig" and "The Lay of Alvis" achievements.
 - The Gold Rock graphics have been updated (by Jinn).
+- Gold Rocks now have graphics for when holding less resources (by Jinn).

 * Quests
 - Added the possibility of accepting in-game quests at town-hall-type buildings in custom games (quest icon by Jinn).